ofekatr/Yelp-Clone/README.md

 ---
 A restaurants reviews web application.

-Written in TypeScript, implemented with:
+A full stack app written in TypeScript, implemented with:
 * PostgreSQL
 * Express
 * React